Viele Porträtbilder von Menschen nebeneinander

 dfg_klein Kopie

-The research grant, and in particular the funding offered by the Temporary Positions for Principal Investigators in the Research Grant programme(interner Link), enables all persons with a completed scientific education to carry out a single, thematically and temporally limited research project at any time, regardless of the topic.
-Through the Temporary Positions for Principal Investigators module(interner Link), funds can be raised for project management for the duration of the approved project.
+The Research Grants Programme (interner Link)and in particular the module TemporaryPosition for Principal Investigators under the Research Grants Programme (internal link)(interner Link) enables all individuals with a completed academic qualification to carry out a single research project at any time, regardless of the topic, providing the project is bound to a specific thematic focus and a set timeframe.
+The module Temporary Position for Principal Investigators allows applicants to request funding for their own position as project leader for the duration of the approved project.

-Funding DurationProject-specific (usually several years)
+Funding durationProject-specific (usually several years)

 Contact